micczu1/monitoring-infra/README.md

 - [ ] (optional) Put passwords/generated certificates and keys in Ansible Vault
 - [ ] (optional) Secure exporters (TLS encryption + simple auth)
-- [ ] Sort out the _"missing jmespath on deployer"_ problem (it appears in Prometheus and Grafana roles; workaround is to comment out few minor auto-configuration tasks) - chance it disappears when running live, instead on Vagrant
-- [ ] Better auto-configuration of Prometheus
-- [ ] Better auto-configuration of Grafana